 - Teams: Please see our team rates and information page

-- Please see our new jumper briefing document for a map of our landing areas and their policies.
+- Please see our New jumper briefing for a map of our landing areas and their policies.

 - Please avoid all aircraft operations areas except when boarding the aircraft.